We're having more fun than a human being should be allowed to have here at the EIB network and the Rush Limbaugh program.

 Now, this is some years ago.

-Uh they're something about their successes, and I told them it's because uh what you're doing over here that's successful is not considered newsworthy.
+And I told them it's because what you're doing over here that's successful is not considered newsworthy.

 Won't be long.

-All right, let's talk about the cigar tax.
+All right, let's talk about this cigar tax, the cigarette tax.

 He reiterated today his threat to veto Senate legislation that would substantially increase funds for the little children's health insurance program by levying a 61 cent a pack increase in the federal excise tax on cigarettes.

-It this includes the uh the that whopping 20,000 percent increase on the tax on cigars.
+This includes that whopping 20,000% increase on the tax on cigars.

-The tax on cigars are not at five cents, it'll go to ten bucks on large cigars.
+The tax on cigars right now at 5 cents, it'll go to 10 bucks on large cigars.

 And those aren't cigars.